 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

-- A Member must be an Active member in good standing to purchase and/or receive Points.
+- A member must be an active member in good standing to purchase and/or receive Points.

-- New Members may purchase Points thirty (30) days after enrollment in the Marriott Bonvoy program.
+- New members may purchase Points thirty (30) days after enrollment in the Marriott Bonvoy program.

 - Once Points have been purchased or gifted, no refunds will be permitted.

 - Purchasing Points using a Marriott Bonvoy cobrand credit card will earn Points as an everyday purchase.

 This is just about as simple as it gets – as long as you buy 2,000 points or more you’ll be buying Marriott Bonvoy points with a 40% bonus.

 If you buy just 2,000 Marriott Bonvoy points you’ll end up with 2,800 points (after the 40% bonus is factored in) for just $25.00 …

 … and that works out to a cost/point of ~0.89 cents.